ibm-cloud-docs/devsecops/devsecops-configuring-scan-properties.md

 {{site.data.keyword.attribute-definition-list}}

-# Configuring scan credentials
+# Configuring tools and scan credentials
 {: #cd-devsecops-scan-credentials-config}

-It is important to configure your scan credentials after onboarding.
+It is important to configure your tools and scan credentials after onboarding.
 This step adds enhanced securtiy during image scans.
 To configure your image scan, you need to configure the following:
 - CIMS container scanning image pull credentials
 - Scanning tools and scanning tools credentials